Mrian07/Proyeksi/docs/installation-and-operations/misc/docker-postgresql-migration/README.md

 [root@host] su - postgres
 ```

-Then, as the PostgreSQL user, create the system user for OpenProject.
+Then, as the PostgreSQL user, create the system user for ProyeksiApp.
 This will prompt you for a password.
 We are going to assume in the following guide that password were 'openproject'.
 Of course, please choose a strong password and replace the values in the following guide with it!

 ```bash
 [postgres@host] createuser -W openproject